Myles N. Kenyon Cup: History

 Since its inception the competition has been runs as a benevolent fund for either players or match officials who have suffered financial hardship due to their involvement in football or for other causes.
-This can be shown amongst other things by the cup being run as a joint committee of the four original leagues and the Referees' Association.
+This can be shown amongst other things by the cup being run as a joint committee of the four original leagues and Bury Referees' Association.
 The full title was 'Bury and District Football Leagues' and Referees' Association Central Benevolent Fund.'